-Radio Materials
+Radio Materials#

 A radio material defines how an object scatters incident radio waves.
 It implements all necessary components to simulate the interaction between radio waves and objects composed of specific materials.

-The base class RadioMaterialBase
+The base class RadioMaterialBase provides an interface

 for implementing arbitrary radio materials and can be used to implemented